-All programmes have a maximum number of semesters or years in which you have to complete your programme.
+At level 8 continuous enrolment is not required, however, all programmes have a maximum number of semesters or years in which you have to complete your programme.
 You will need to complete your programme within these time limits or have a deferral or extension approved.
 Deferrals and extensions may be approved if you are unable to complete because of exceptional circumstances beyond your control.